Protecting yourself against bullying

 De-stressing outside of work

-• List the ways in which you are experiencing stress in each of these areas.
+• List the ways you’re experiencing stress in each of these areas.

-• Choose one are two stressors that you can change immediately.
+• Choose one or 2 stressors you can change immediately.

-• Every week consider addressing one or two more stressors.
+• Every week consider addressing one or 2 other stressors.

-Alan looked at the other areas of his life, and the stressors in them.
-He asked a few of the parents on the baseball team to take on some of the administrative coaching tasks that he found time consuming and stressful.
-He then reduced his volunteer hours at the hospital to one evening a week instead of two.
-Next, he arranged with his sister who lived in a distant city to take on some of the caretaking tasks for their mother that could be done from a distance.
-Alan also sought counseling from the Employee Assistance Provider that was part of his work benefit package.
+Alan looked at the other areas of his life and the stressors within.
+He asked a few parents on the baseball team to take on some administrative coaching tasks he found time consuming and stressful.
+He reduced his volunteer hours at the hospital to one evening a week.
+Next, he arranged with his sister, who lived in a distant city, to take on some caretaking tasks for their mother that could be managed from a distance.
+Alan also sought counseling from the Employee Assistance Provider provided in his work benefit package.

-These changes helped reduce the negative physical and psychological impact from the bullying and increased his sense of control.
-This did not immediately change the work situation, but allowed him to cope until he was able to make necessary changes.
+These changes helped reduce the negative physical and psychological impacts of the bullying and increased his sense of control.
+They didn’t immediately change the work situation but he could cope until he could make necessary changes.

 Increasing self-care